 Enabling security is an essential part of any airMAX network.
-This ensures that radios are securely managed by trusted adminstrators knowing the password. airMAX gives adminstrators the flexibility to choose between security types, regardless of the scenario for deployment.
+This ensures that radios are securely managed by trusted administrators knowing the password. airMAX gives administrators the flexibility to choose between security types, regardless of the scenario for deployment.
 Enable security first at the AP and enter the same settings at the station radio.

 WPA2-AES (Recommended Security & Encryption)

 WPA2 (Wireless Protected Access II) security mode with AES (Advanced Encryption Standard) type 256bit encryption.
 AES is also known as CCMP (Counter Mode with Cipher Block Chaining Message Authentication Code Protocol).
 WPA2 is always recommended over its predecessor, WPA.